Shiatsu

 During a session you will lie on either a futon or a treatment table.
 Comfortable, loose clothing with long sleeves and long pants made of natural materials, and clean warm socks are recommended.
 Currently you are also requested to take your own (recently washed) small towel, big bathing towel and blanket with you.

 In the first session we assess the reason why you are coming in for Shiatsu.
-I’ll also be looking at the tongue, feeling the pulse and stomach (Hara) on the basis of the Five Elements from which the logo below has been derived:
+I’ll also be looking at the tongue, feeling the pulse and stomach (Hara) on the basis of the Five Elements from which this logo has been derived.

 Of course it is always possible that the treatment does not catch on, or that there might be other reasons for not wanting to go on.
 Then we will look for another, more suitable alternative.